From Shopify Scripts to Shopify Functions. The Whys and Hows of Migration.

 • Easier exploitation.
 Shopify Functions is installed as part of an app and configured alongside other features directly in a merchant’s admin panel.
 It means quicker and simpler adjustments with less reliance on the technical team.
 It can become an opportunity for some teams to spend less on maintenance.

 • Better performance.
-Shopify Functions uses AWS Lambda.
-In addition to scalability, this cloud platform guarantees high speed.
+Shopify Functions run on Shopify's own infrastructure powered by WebAssembly (Wasm), a high-performance sandboxed runtime.
+This guarantees near-native execution speed alongside strong scalability.
 Online stores can handle large user flows, keeping all pages loaded quickly.
 This applies to regular days, big sales, and the holiday shopping season.

 • Digital security.
-AWS Lambda also comes with solid built-in security features.
+WebAssembly's sandboxed execution model also comes with solid built-in security features.
 Moreover, Shopify Functions allow merchants to configure access.
 You can set up the solution to access only the necessary tech data, keeping customer information safe.

 Shopify Function is a solution for businesses of all sizes.
 Whether you run a small store or a marketplace, it offers ways to customize both.